-The Rotherhithe Bridge opens a new chapter in the life of the River Thames and the City of London.
-The proposed bridge will connect south east London to the docklands peninsular and make sustainable transport a life changing option for thousands of commuters.
+The Rotherhithe Bridge opens a new chapter in the life of the River Thames and London.
+Our proposed pedestrian and cycle bridge will connect south east London to the docklands peninsular and make sustainable transport a life changing option for thousands of commuters.

-Based on an initial design concept by Nik Randall, reForm Architects has worked in partnership with Elliott Wood engineers to develop initial proposals for the longest bascule opening bridge in the world.
+Based on an initial design concept by Nik Randall, reForm Architects registered the unique design and has worked in partnership with Elliott Wood engineers over several years to develop it into a viable piece of engineering.

 reForm Architects’ international team combines experience, commitment and innovation to offer a diverse range of clients a highly professional design led service.

 “The Thames is one of the world’s great rivers, and London is one of the world’s great cities.
 Any new bridge across the Thames must respond to the significance of its setting, and add to its culture and heritage.

 Our design will do this, creating an internationally recognisable landmark.
 It will provide a much needed crossing, enhance the views along and across the Thames, and show that London and the UK is truly ‘open for business.”

 “Nik and I, along with our respective teams, have spent a huge amount of time conceptualizing, developing and promoting the idea of an opening bridge between Rotherhithe and Canary Wharf with no Client and no Funds.
 The prospect of finally being able to deliver such a critical piece of infrastructure is hugely exciting.
 This is a complex engineering challenge but we have absolute confidence that this can be delivered quickly, effectively and efficiently.”

 BuroHappold have been selected as design delivery partners who bring substantial specialist experience and knowledge to the team.